EkleTony/healthy-climate-ssl/README.md

 Python: **3.10**
 Frameworks: **PyTorch**, **PyTorch Geometric**

-`Computational Resources`: Experiments were conducted on CPU (8-core, 8GB RAM).
-No GPU acceleration was required.
+Hardware: Experiments were conducted on a CPU-only machine (8-core, 8GB RAM).
+No GPU acceleration was used.
 ---